Regional Presentation Days

-Two-hour time slots available daily from April 11 to May 9.
+Two-hour time slots available on select days from April 10 to April 24.

-After qualifying at a County 4-H Presentation Day (either in-person or virtual), youth may register to present at the Area Presentation Day during a 2-hour time block offered between April 11 – May 9.
+After qualifying at a County 4-H Presentation Day (either in-person or virtual), youth may register to present at Regional Presentation Day during a 2-hour time block offered between April 10 – April 24.
 Time blocks are first-come, first-served.

 After registering, youth presenters will receive a confirmation for their time block with a zoom.us meeting link.
 During their scheduled time block, youth will log on with a computer/tablet or smart phone and present in front of a camera/webcam.
 They may use poster boards and props (if the category permits these) or using digital slides by “sharing my screen.”
-All requirements from the 4-H Presentation Manual apply; except modifications may be required for group presentations, such as Share the 4-H Fun Skit or Cultural Arts, depending on government-required social distancing and/or shelter-in-place directives.
+All requirements from the 4-H Presentation Manual apply.

 Evaluators will enter their scores and comments digitally, which will be sent to the “tally room.”
 Evaluations forms will be emailed to presenters along with their placing.
-Award certificates and pins will be sent to County offices after the Shelter-in-Place order is lifted.
+Award certificates and pins will be sent to County offices when State Presentation Awards are mailed out before June 30.